Dental veneers in Lancaster Texas can be an option for anyone who has concerns about the aesthetic appearance of their teeth or smile.

 A key difference, however, is that veneers are likely to have a greater degree of permanence than false nails.
 They also impact a part of the body where greater care is required – unlike nails, teeth are not continually regrowing.

-Dental veneers can change the shape, size, and shade of teeth, filling gaps when orthodontics may not be an option or restoring the shape and color of a chipped tooth.
+Dental veneers in Lancaster Texas can change the shape, size, and shade of teeth, filling gaps when orthodontics may not be an option or restoring the shape and color of a chipped tooth.

 Porcelain v Composite Veneers: What’s The Difference?